 You’ll find it was harder than you thought.
 Especially when buildings and rooms are given abbreviations and codes.
 You’ll find your timetable has a very unclear code like “Room CL1.07”, which means nothing to a new student.

-It’ll take you a good half hour of wandering around aimlessly before you realise CL1.07 means the 7th room on your left on the first floor of the Clarendon Building, etc.
+It’ll take you a good half hour of wandering around aimlessly before you realize CL1.07 means the 7th room on your left on the first floor of the Clarendon Building, etc.

-Do you know how to walk to the bathrooms?
+Do you know how to walk to the bathroom?
 The cafeteria?
 The library?
 Give yourself the afternoon to walk around, get to know the place, and soak it all in.

 2. Second Day at University: Borrow a Book from the Library

-One very important place to check out at some point between the drinking and socialising (or hiding from strangers) in Freshers week is the library.
+One very important place to check out at some point between the drinking and socializing (or hiding from strangers) in Fresher’s week is the library.